 FSBO is less common, but it could help you put that “sold” sign in the yard faster than if you use a realtor.

 The home buying/selling process can be unpredictable.
-It takes an average of 10 different house tours and 10 weeks for buyers to find the right house.
-But last year, 73% of FSBO homes sold in less than two weeks — faster than agent-assisted homes — largely because the seller knew the buyer.
+It takes buyers about eight weeks and viewing a median of nine homes to find the right abode.
+But FSBO homes tend to sell faster than agent-assisted homes — largely because sellers know the buyer.

 If you don’t already know a potential buyer, you’ll need to be a smart marketer to get the word out about your house to the right people.
 That means signage, web listings, flyers, open house setups and more.
 Be prepared to pay out of pocket for most of those expenses, too.

 You’ll also need to price your house, a task that FSBO sellers say is the most difficult part of the process (followed by understanding all the paperwork).
 Our home valuation resource gives FSBO sellers a detailed report of their home’s estimated value based on market trends and comparable homes in their area.

 While FSBO homes typically sell faster, they also sell for less.
-FSBO homes sold for a median of $200,000 last year, compared to a median of almost $265,000 for agent-assisted ones.
+The typical FSBO home sold for a median of $217,900 in 2020, compared to a median of almost $295,000 for agent-assisted ones.

 Required: A Bit of D.I.Y.

 Even if you work with a real estate agent, there will be parts of the home-buying process you’ll need to do yourself.

 “Is this a safe neighborhood?” might be one of the first questions that pops into your mind when house hunting.
-Problem is, your agent can’t exactly answer that.
+However, your agent can’t exactly answer that.

 The Fair Housing Act of 1968 aims to prohibit housing discrimination based on race, color, national origin, religion, sex, disability, or family status.